 The funding for the award and the associated costs for this competition are provided through an endowment established by Simon Wong Engineering, San Diego, California.
 Mr. Wong is an alumnus of the Department of Civil Engineering at the University of Nevada, Reno, where he completed a BSCE (‘79) and an MSCE (‘84) degree specializing in structural engineering.
 The endowment funded the award from 1999 to 2014.
 Starting in 2015, Civil and Environmental Engineering Department resources have been used for the award.

-Student papers will be solicited via the chairs of all accredited civil engineering programs in the United States.
-The award will be also announced on the Department of Civil Engineering home page as well as in internationally distributed newsletters and magazines such as those prepared by the ASCE, ACI, AISC, EERI, etc.
+Student papers from Ph.D. and M.S. students are solicited via the chairs of all accredited civil engineering programs in the United States, faculty who are active in bridge engineering research in the US and other countries, and members of international bridge engineering organizations.
+The award recipient will be also announced on the Department of Civil and Environmental Engineering home page as well as in internationally distributed sources.

-A selection committee of seven experts in bridge engineering will evaluate and select the winner of the medal.
-The committee will be composed of bridge engineering researchers and designers worldwide.
-The entries will be judged based on the originality of the research, potential impact on bridge engineering design and construction, and clarity of presentation.
+The evaluation of the papers is conducted by the members of the Advisory and Evaluators Board, with a minimum of three reviews for each paper.
+The membership of the board committee is composed of bridge engineering researchers and designers worldwide.
+The entries are judged based on the originality of the research, potential impact on bridge engineering design and construction, and clarity of presentation.

 Professor M. Saiid Saiidi, University of Nevada, Reno